Radiative stability and observational constraints on dark energy and modified gravity

 where $G_3$ is now absent, but the conformal $G_4(\phi)$ coupling to $R$ is kept.
-Using \eqref{loopscheme2}, this case corresponds to setting $V_2 = 0$ and we therefore schematically obtain corrections such as
+Using \eqref{loopscheme2}, this case corresponds to setting $V_2 = 0$ in the example above and hence we there expect corrections such as

-where the $X/\Lambda_\star^4$ factor suppresses these loop-generated interactions on backgrounds where $\hat X \sim \Oo$ and as long as $\Lambda_\star \gg \Lambda_2$, as discussed above for \eqref{simpleloops}.
-The $S_{\rm Conf}$ class of theories can be reduced further with radiative stability arguments, but here we simply note that it also contains known radiatively stable models, especially ones arising as low-energy EFTs from dimensionally reduced higher-dimensional constructions (see \cite{Clifton:2011jh} for a review).
+where the $X/\Lambda_\star^4$ factor suppresses these loop-generated interactions on backgrounds where $\hat X \sim \Oo$ and as long as $\Lambda_\star \gg \Lambda_2$ (cf. the discussion around \eqref{simpleloops}).
+The $S_{\rm Conf}$ class of theories can likely be reduced further with radiative stability arguments, but here we simply note that it also contains known radiatively stable models, especially ones arising as low-energy EFTs from dimensionally reduced higher-dimensional constructions (see \cite{Clifton:2011jh} for a review).
 Arguably the prime example here are JBD theories \cite{Brans:1961sx}, that arise as a low-energy EFT in Randall-Sundrum I setups \cite{Randall:1999ee}. \\

-{\textit{Cosmological parameter constraints:} We now want to extract the cosmological predictions for the well-motivated subsets \eqref{Horndeski_v1} and \eqref{Horndeski_v2} and contrast them with the predictions from the general \eqref{Horndeski_simple}.
+{\textbf{Cosmological parameter constraints:} We now want to extract the cosmological predictions for the well-motivated subsets \eqref{Horndeski_v1} and \eqref{Horndeski_v2} and contrast them with the predictions from the general \eqref{Horndeski_simple}.
 The linear cosmology as parametrised by \eqref{alphaslum} significantly simplifies for \eqref{Horndeski_v1} and \eqref{Horndeski_v2} and we find

-This means that these theories effectively give rise to linearised cosmologies that are described by just {\it two} free functions: $\hat \alpha_B$ and $H$.
+This means that these theories effectively give rise to linearised cosmologies that are described by just {\it one} free function: $\hat \alpha_B$ (once a background has been specified, i.e. the evolution of $H$ has been given).
 Note that the form of $\hat \alpha_B$ is strongly constrained, since $G_4$ is a function of $\phi$ only and $G_3$ is a function of $X$ only, for ${S}_{\rm Conf}$ and ${S}_{\rm Gal}$ respectively.

 To demonstrate the strength of the above constraints more quantitatively, we now ought to pick a parametrisation for the key functions $\hat\alpha_M,\hat\alpha_B$ in $S$ \eqref{Horndeski_simple} vs. just $\hat \alpha_B$ as identified in \eqref{radalphas}.
 Numerous such parametrisations exist -- for a discussion of relative merits see \cite{Bellini:2014fua,BelliniParam,Linder:2015rcz,Linder:2016wqw,Gleyzes:2017kpi, Alonso:2016suf,ourEnc} and previous related constraints include \cite{BelliniParam,Kreisch:2017uet}.
 For simplicity here we will pick arguably the one most frequently used \cite{Bellini:2014fua}: \be \hat\alpha_i = c_i \Omega_{\rm DE}. \ee This parametrises each $\hat\alpha_i$ in terms of just one extra constant parameter $c_i$ and the proportionality to the fractional contribution of dark energy to the energy density of the universe, $\Omega_{\rm DE}$, ensures that the modification is a late time effect.
 This parametrisation is known to accurately capture the evolution of a wide sub-class of Horndeski theories \cite{Pujolas:2011he,Barreira:2014jha}, but not all \cite{Linder:2016wqw}.
 While therefore undoubtedly in need of future refinement, it provides an excellent quantitative illustration of the constraining power of the results derived above.